The Man Behind the Curtain

 “You know me.
 Can’t help but to tease.
 It’s in my nature,” Levi responded slyly.

-Of course, Madeline thought.
+Of course, Madeline thought sarcastically.
 Why would it be anything other than that?
-It never was.

-She was actually surprised at herself.
+She was surprised at herself.
 That even after being on her own for so long, and being with Scott, her heart was so quick to tremble before him.
-Her feelings hadn’t changed one bit, they were only dampened by the distance she had purposely placed between the two of them.
+Her feelings hadn’t changed one bit; they had only been invigorated by the distance she had purposely placed between him.
 And those feelings… she still needed to fight them.
-It was easier in the past when it was primarily because she didn’t want to be played for a fool.
-She wanted to avoid being the naive human who fell in love with her rescuer.
-Then as she learned more about him and his relationship patterns, she realized that although she was attracted to him, she couldn’t be another one.
-Couldn’t be a sometimes girl.
+It was easier to do in the past, primarily because she didn’t want to be played for a fool.
+Didn't want to be the naive human who fell in love with her rescuer.
+Then, as she learned more about him and his appetite for women, Madeline realized she didn't want to be another one.
+And neither could she be a friend-with-benefits.
 That wasn’t how her heart worked.

 To bad my fucking heart won’t listen to my fucking mind, she cursed herself.
 These feelings are so pointless.

 Taking a deep breath, she focused on the flavor of the wine that had been in her mouth moments ago.
 He was correct in assuming she would like it.
-It had a sweetness that burned, and went down smooth and easy.
+It had a sweetness that burned and went down smooth and easy.
 And as much as she wanted to drink more, she couldn’t.
 She had to leave.
-Had to head back to her own apartment and go back to being independant and away from him.
+He'd rattled her too much.
+If ever she'd been on the brink of surrendering herself to him, it was now.
+She needed distance.

 “Sure, we can head back,” Levi nodded sympathetically.
 “It’s best for you to be resting up anyway.”